 School Bus Idle Reduction Strategies

 As a general rule, bus engines should be turned off immediately after arriving at loading or unloading areas.
-The school bus should not be restarted until it is ready to depart, and during early morning warm-ups, idling should be limited to the manufacturer’s recommendation (generally no more than five minutes to warm the engine).
+The school bus should not be restarted until it is ready to depart, and during early morning warm-ups, idling should be limited to the manufacturer’s recommendation (generally no more than five minutes).
 Additional heat, provided by auxiliary equipment, may be required to warm up the passenger compartment.

-- Promotes idle reduction as an easy way to save money by saving fuel, reduce engine wear and tear, protect the health of drivers and children, and improve air quality.
+- Promotes idle reduction as an easy way to save money by saving fuel, reduce engine wear and tear, and reduce emissions, thereby improving air quality and protecting the health of drivers and children.

 School Bus Idle Reduction Technologies